ttscoff/na_gem/README.md

     -d, --depth=DEPTH                      - Recurse to depth (default: 1)
     --[no-]done                            - Include @done actions
-    --exact                                - Search query is exact text match (not tokens) --in=TODO_PATH                         - Show actions from a specific todo file in history.
+    --exact                                - Search query is exact text match (not tokens) --human                                - Format durations in human-friendly form --in=TODO_PATH                         - Show actions from a specific todo file in history.
 May use wildcards (* and ?) (default: none)
-    --nest                                 - Output actions nested by file --no_file                              - No filename in output
+    --json_times                           - Output times as JSON object (implies --times and --done) --nest                                 - Output actions nested by file --no_file                              - No filename in output
     --[no-]notes                           - Include notes in output
-    -o, --or                               - Combine tags with OR, displaying actions matching ANY of the tags --omnifocus                            - Output actions nested by file and project --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --regex                                - Search query is regular expression --save=TITLE                           - Save this search for future use (default: none) --search, --find, --grep=QUERY         - Filter results using search terms (may be used more than once, default: none) --[no-]search_notes                    - Include notes in search (default: enabled) -v, --invert                           - Show actions not matching tags
+    -o, --or                               - Combine tags with OR, displaying actions matching ANY of the tags --omnifocus                            - Output actions nested by file and project --only_timed                           - Show only actions that have a duration (@started and @done) --only_times                           - Output only elapsed time totals (implies --times and --done) --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --regex                                - Search query is regular expression --save=TITLE                           - Save this search for future use (default: none) --search, --find, --grep=QUERY         - Filter results using search terms (may be used more than once, default: none) --[no-]search_notes                    - Include notes in search (default: enabled) --times                                - Show per-action durations and total -v, --invert                           - Show actions not matching tags

 EXAMPLES